leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-treatment_general-cornearefractive
 - What is the treatment for Cataracts?
+- How is cataract monitored
+- What should I do if I have cataract
+- Any eyedrops to dissolve cataracts
+- Do I need cataract op
+- how to treat cloudy lens
 - How can I treat Cataracts?
 - Is there any way to get rid of Cataracts?
 - How will the doctor solve my Cataracts?